 As stated before, women are underrepresented in the tech industry.
 This is due to unconscious or conscious gender bias, a lack of educational opportunities and confidence, and discrimination in the workplace.
 While these issues may seem overwhelming, there are resources and solutions available to fight the stigma.

 Gender bias happens when a person prefers one gender over the other.
-While this can happen to both men and women, female workers are more often the victim.
 This type of bias happens when someone attributes certain stereotypes to another person or a group of people.
 Often this bias can happen without the person realizing, making it hard to overcome.

 Gender bias has not gone unnoticed.
 42% of women experience gender bias at work, while men believe unconscious bias to be the number one barrier women face in the workplace.
 Additionally, men in the tech industry make 61% more than women, which can reinforce feelings of inadequacy.
-Paired with the fact that only 5% of women hold leadership positions in the technology sector, women in tech feel like they have no role models to look up to or incentives to stay in the industry.
+Paired with the fact that only 5% of women hold leadership positions in the tech sector, many women feel they have no role models to look up to in the industry.